-- 19. Where a Subject Tutor is of the view that a student is in breach of his or her academic obligations, after following the procedures above, that Tutor may make a formal complaint to the Academic Dean.
-That complaint shall contain, in sufficient detail, written statements of: - a) the nature of the student's failure to meet his or her academic obligations; - a record of when the matter was brought to the attention of the student (including copies of the first formal warning and/or the written notification of the unsatisfactory Collection result) and the student's response; - c) if appropriate, any other factors which the Subject Tutor believes should be taken into consideration. - 20.
+- 13. Where a Subject Tutor is of the view that a student is in persistent breach of his or her academic obligations they should make a formal complaint to the Academic Dean.
+That complaint shall contain, in sufficient detail, written statements of: - a) the nature of the student's failure to meet his or her academic obligations; - b) a record of when the matter was brought to the attention of the student (including copies of the first formal warning) and the student's response; - c) if appropriate, any other factors which the Subject Tutor believes should be taken into consideration. - 14.
 The Academic Dean will then consider the matter, and will conduct a special interview with the student, minuted by the Senior Tutor or designated deputy.
 In advance of the interview, the student will be given a copy of the complaint.
-The interview is not an adversarial proceeding and the student has no right to legal representation, but the Academic Dean, in his or her discretion, the exercise of which shall not be withheld without reasonable cause, may allow the student to be assisted by any person.
-At the interview, the student will be given an opportunity for a full discussion so that they may put their case and make the college aware of any mitigating or complicating circumstances.
+The interview is not an adversarial proceeding and the student has no right to legal representation, but the Academic Dean, may allow the student to be accompanied by any person.
+At the interview, the student will be given an opportunity for a full discussion so that they may put their case and make the college aware of any mitigating or complicating circumstances. - 15.
+Following the interview, the Academic Dean may decide to proceed in one of the following ways: - a) no further formal action is required; or - b) where relevant to the student's programme of study, the student must sit a Special Collection or Collections, with a minimum of two weeks' notice, and achieve a specified level of achievement, which will be set in consultation with the Subject Tutors and will be communicated to the student at the time of notification of the Collection.
+A University public

-- 21. Following the interview, the Academic Dean may decide to proceed in one or more of the following three ways: - a) no further formal action is required; or - b) where relevant to the student's programme of study, the student must sit a Special Collection or Collections, with a minimum of two weeks' notice, and achieve a specified level of achievement, which may be set in consultation with the Subject Tutors and will be communicated to the student at the time of notification of the Collection.
-A University public examination (or any individual paper or papers in the examination) for which the student is entered may take the place of a Special Collection in any requirements made, provided it takes place at least two weeks after the decision of the Academic Dean has been communicated to the student; or - c) the student is to be placed on informal special report for a period of no more than the remainder of the current term and the whole of the next term, with specific requirements. - 22.
+- examination (or any individual paper or papers in the examination) for which the student is entered may take the place of a Special Collection in any requirements made, provided it takes place at least two weeks after the decision of the Academic Dean has been communicated to the student; or - c) the student is to be placed on informal special report for a period of no more than the remainder of the current term and the whole of the next term, with specific requirements. - 16.
 The Senior Tutor will convey the decision in writing to the student without unreasonable delay, sending a copy to the Subject Tutor.
 Any requirements will represent a second formal warning.